w0unc/w0unc.github.io/_projects/high-speed-multimedia-network.md

 ---

 What is HSMM?
 High-Speed Multimedia (HSMM) is a project involving the use of modified wireless networking equipment to create a high-bandwidth digital network capable of carrying a variety of network traffic over IP.
-It is separate from the wider internet, but can carry similar services.
+It is separate from the wider internet but can carry similar services.